arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges26.md

 * collection.range
 * collection.closedRange

-This also lead to the following REST API methods being deprecated from now on:
+This also lead to the following RESTful API methods being deprecated from now on:

 * PUT /_api/simple/near
 * PUT /_api/simple/within